denniskigen/ampath-forms/pages/docs/performing-calculations.md

 # Performing Calculations

+> **Angular Form Engine scope.** This page documents calculations in `@openmrs/ngx-formentry`.
+Equivalent schema fields may behave differently in the React Form Engine.
+See [About this documentation](/docs/about-this-documentation).

 You can obtain derived numerical values in your form inputs through the use of `calculateExpression`s. `calculateExpression`s are used in form inputs of type [number](/docs/field-types-reference#number).
 You can extend your input's `questionOptions` definition to include a `calculate` property in which you would nest your `calculateExpression` definition.

 The following is an example of a `calculateExpression`: